Indian Journal of Gender Studies

-The Indian Journal of Gender Studies is a triannual peer-reviewed academic journal with a focus on a holistic understanding of society, particularly gender.
+The Indian Journal of Gender Studies is a triannual peer-reviewed academic journal with a focus on a holistic understanding of gender.
 The editors-in-chief are Malavika Karlekar and Leela Kasturi (Indian Council of Social Science Research).
-The journal is published by SAGE Publications on behalf of the Indian Council of Social Science Research.
+The journal is published thrice a year by Sage on behalf of the Indian Council of Social Science Research.

 Abstracting and indexing

 The journal is abstracted and indexed in:

-According to the Journal Citation Reports, the journal has a 2015 impact factor of 0.231, ranking it 33rd out of 40 journals in the category "Women's Studies".
+According to the Journal Citation Reports, the journal has a 2023 impact factor of 0.5.